-Options on Securities and Securities Indices and Foreign Currencies
+Options on Securities, Securities Indices and Foreign Currencies

 Writing and Purchasing Call and Put Options on Securities and Securities Indices.
-The Fund may write (sell) call and put options on any securities in which it may invest or any securities index consisting of securities in which it may invest.
+The Fund may write (sell) call and put options on any securities in which it may invest or on any securities index composed of securities in which it may invest.
 The Fund may write such options on securities that are listed on national domestic securities exchanges or foreign securities exchanges or traded in the over-the-counter market.
 A call option written by the Fund obligates that Fund to sell specified securities to the holder of the option at a specified price if the option is exercised on or before the expiration date.
 Depending upon the type of call option, the purchaser of a call option either (i) has the right to any appreciation in the value of the security over a fixed price (the "exercise price") on a certain date in the future (the "expiration date") or (ii) has the right to any appreciation in the value of the security over the exercise price at any time prior to the expiration of the option.
-If the purchaser exercises the option, the Fund pays the purchaser the difference between the price of the security and the exercise price of the option.
-The premium, the exercise price and the market value of the security determine the gain or loss realized by the Fund as the seller of the call option.
+If the purchaser exercises the option, the Fund pays the purchaser the difference between the price of the security and the exercise price of the call option.
 The Fund can also repurchase the call option prior to the expiration date, ending its obligation.
-In this case, the cost of entering into closing purchase transactions will determine the gain or loss realized by the Fund.
-The Fund's purpose in writing call options is to realize greater income than would be realized on portfolio securities transactions alone.
+In this case, the cost of entering into closing purchase transactions will determine the gain or loss realized by the Fund 's purpose in writing call options is to realize greater income than would be realized on portfolio securities transactions alone.
 However, the Fund may forego the opportunity to profit from an increase in the market price of the underlying security.